Mum climbs Kilimanjaro for Inverness special care baby unit

 Nikki Bremner, from Nairn, had always wanted to give something back to the Special Care Baby Unit (SCBU) at Raigmore Hospital in Inverness after her son Archie spent almost three weeks there following his birth four years ago.

-Nikki and her friend Nicola Douglas agreed that a charity climb up Mount Kilimanjaro would be a good way to raise funds - with half the money raised going to SCBU on behalf of the Bremner family and the other half going to the Archie Foundation, the charity of choice by Nicola for the care her family has received over the years.
+Nikki and her friend Nicola Douglas, while chatting over a glass of wine, agreed that a charity climb up Mount Kilimanjaro would be a good way to raise funds - with half the money raised going to SCBU on behalf of the Bremner family and the other half going to the Archie Foundation, the charity of choice by Nicola for the care her family has received over the years.

-READ MORE: Young MND sufferer Lucy aims to be UK face of global drive
+A brief chat over a glass of wine between two friends turned into a charity fundraiser that has helped raise over £10,000 for the unit.

 Nikki said: “I’ve always wanted to do something for the unit as they were so good to us when Archie was born.